vitbogit/protobuf-graphql-converter/README.md

 ### How to run examples

-If everything is installed, fast way to run example is to run `make example` in project\`s root directory or to run `make generate` in examples/greeter directory.
+If everything is installed, fast way to run example is to run `make example` in project\`s root directory OR to run `make generate` in examples/greeter directory.